w3c/css-houdini-drafts/font-metrics-api/README.md

 Box tree/view object stuff will be great as an underpinning for custom layout, particularly when it's extended to cover line boxes.
 But the proposals discussed so far lack some information that's needed for layout that depends on font metrics.
 It's not sufficient to know where the line box is being laid out.
 You also need to know where the glyphs inside that line box are being drawn.

+There are also some parts of layout that are typographically-intensive, like line breaking.
+Allowing script to substitute its own line breaking would be an excellent extensibility point that's often asked for.

 # Examples:

 The align-items:baseline feature in flex layout